jasonmccallister/laravel-preset/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/jasonmccallister/laravel-preset.svg?style=flat-square)](https://packagist.org/packages/jasonmccallister/laravel-preset)
 [![Total Downloads](https://img.shields.io/packagist/dt/jasonmccallister/laravel-preset.svg?style=flat-square)](https://packagist.org/packages/jasonmccallister/laravel-preset)

-This preset will install and prompt you to install Laravel official packages like Horizon and Telescope.
-This also includes a `Makefile` for helpful commands for local development and continous integration.

-The overall goal is to make it as easy as possible to ship a project with Laravel using Docker, CI/CD, and PHPUnit testing.
+This preset will install and prompt you to install Laravel official packages (e.g. Horizon and Telescope).
+This presets goal is to make it as easy as possible to ship a project with Laravel using Docker, CI/CD, and PHPUnit.

+## Features

+- `Dockerfile` that uses
+- Setup `.env.testing` for running tests with PHPUnit and Sqlite (in memory)
+- Github Action for Laravel 6 CI/CD to auto run code against code changes
+- PHPCS file to help enforce coding standards
+- Includes a `Makefile` for helpful commands for local development

 ### Docker